stianeklund/ARCP-590G-Documentation/README.md

 ;;;ID;;;ID;   <-- timeout window reached here
 ```

-* The `TC 1` command is unknown; not found in any documentation, possibly connect command or some sort of timeout / timer?
+* The `TC 1` command isn't really documented anywhere but is a part of the Kenwood CAT command protocol.
-* It seems to send `;` as a part of a preamble or wakeup?

 **Client connect process, radio response:**